andjadenic/Sentiment-Analysis/README.md

 # Dataset
-["Large movie review dataset" Maas, Andrew, et al. (2011)](https://ai.stanford.edu/~amaas/data/sentiment/), also called IMDB Review Dataset, is a dataset for binary sentiment classification containing 50,000 movie reviews labeled as `positive` or `negative`.
+Large movie review dataset, also called IMDB Review Dataset, is a dataset for binary sentiment classification containing 50,000 movie reviews labeled as `positive` or `negative`.
 This is a standard benchmark dataset for sentiment analysis.
 It’s widely used in NLP tasks.

 * Length of review varies from 32 characters (min) to 13,704 characters (max) with a median length of 970 characters.
 * Reviews are from IMDB, allowing no more than 30 reviews per movie.